CharlyMannion/railsSetUp/README.md

  ```
 * Add index to the list of actions
 `  resources :posts, only: [:index, :new, :create]`
-* New error: 'Failure/Error: expect(page).to have_css
-'.posts li', text: "My First Post"
-       expected to find visible css ".posts l
-i" with text "My First Post" but there were n
+* New error: 'Failure/Error: expect(page).to have_css '.posts li', text: "My First Post" expected to find visible css ".posts li" with text "My First Post" but there were no matches'
-o matches'
 * Build structure to create the post
 * Open index.html.erb, add a list and iterate over the posts and render an li:
 * New error: '       undefined method `each' for nil:NilClass'`